Keraskp/DiagnoCareHub/README.md

-# DiagnoCareHub
+# DiagnoCareHub - A Web App for Disease Prediction
-DiagnoCareHub is ML-based web app which diagnoses patients from disease like Parkinson, Diabetes, Heart disease, etc.
+DiagnoCareHub is a Streamlit web application designed to predict the likelihood of three different diseases: Diabetes, Parkinson's, and Heart Disease.
+By leveraging machine learning algorithms and user input, the app provides users with an assessment of their potential health conditions.

 Link to web app  : [https://diagnocarehub.onrender.com](https://diagnocarehub.onrender.com)